-As a GIA student or graduate, you enjoy a professional affiliation with GIA.
-Career services advisors offer individualized support for students and graduates in all stages of their careers to help them develop a personal strategy according to their educational and career goals.
+Career services advisors offer individualized support to help you develop a personal strategy aligned with your educational and career goals.

-The career services department provides additional resources and hosted events to help start or advance your career such as the GIA Gem & Jewelry Career Center, Career Fair Presented by GIA and the Job Seekers Handbook.
-Information on career advising and other services is detailed in the sections below.
+The career services department provides resources and hosted events to advance your career, including the GIA Gem & Jewelry Career Center, focused hiring events, mentorship opportunities with leading professionals and more.

-For questions, information, or to schedule an appointment, contact us at careerservices@gia.edu +1 800 366 8519 ext.
-3529, or +1 212 944 5900 ext.
-3529.
+For questions, information, or to schedule an appointment, contact us at careerservices@gia.edu or call +1 800 421 7250 ext.
+4450 or +1 760 603 4450.